 Beca is passionate about languages, creativity and Cardiff.
 She looks forward to telling Clwstwr’s stories through creating bilingual content for all digital platforms and offering administrative and creative support to the team.
 From Cardiff herself, Beca knows the wealth of creativity that exists here and is passionate about shedding light on these stories.
 She has previously worked as a copywriter for Wales Millennium Centre and a bilingual communications assistant at bilingual PR company, Mela.

-Marlen performs the impact analysis of Clwstwr’s interventions in the screen sector (and creative industries more generally) in South Wales.
-She is doctoral candidate at Vrije Universiteit Brussels and is also associated with the research centre imec-SMIT-VUB (Studies on Media, Innovation & Technology) in Brussels.
+Marlen performs the impact analysis of Clwstwr’s interventions (and creative industries more generally) in South Wales.
+She is also associated as Senior Researcher with the research centre imec-SMIT-VUB (Studies on Media, Innovation & Technology) in Brussels.
 As a researcher, her work focuses on media and creative industries-related projects, impact analysis, industry clustering, ecosystem and value network analysis, new business models and the impact of the digitisation on industries and firms.